icra/WATExR/paper1/Norway/River/calibration_plots/README.md

-# Calibration and validation plot and statistics for discharge (SimplyQ)
+# Calibration and validation plots and statistics for discharge (SimplyQ)
 Precipitation and water temperature are also shown